SABR Digital Library: Bittersweet Goodbye: The Black Barons, the Grays, and the 1948 Negro League World Series

 - E-book: Click here to download the e-book version of Bittersweet Goodbye for FREE at SABR.org.
 Available in PDF, Kindle/MOBI, and EPUB formats.

-- Paperback: Get a 50% discount on the Bittersweet Goodbye paperback edition for $10.95 (plus shipping) from CreateSpace.
+- Paperback: Get a 50% discount on the Bittersweet Goodbye paperback edition from the SABR Store ($15.99 includes shipping/tax).

 Buy the book